 - 4.1.1 In assessing performance and assigning merit, the Head or equivalent shall base their assessments on the requirements set out in Part B.1 and B.2 of this Handbook and Faculty Guidelines. - 4.1.2 Article 29.2.2 of the Collective Agreement states that criteria for assessing academic staff members shall be applied in a manner consistent with assigned duties as outlined under Article 12. - 4.1.3 Article 29.2.2 of the Collective Agreement further states that merit shall be assessed on the full duties performed by the academic staff member. - 4.1.4 Article 29.2.3 of the Collective Agreement states that notwithstanding the payment of administrative honoraria, the administrative role and the quality of academic administration and leadership provided shall be taken into account when considering the overall performance of academic administrators and others who serve in formally appointed administrative leadership positions.
-Academic staff members who serve their academic units, faculty or the University in administrative roles, including as Department Heads, Associate Deans, Program or Institute Directors, or other equivalent roles shall also be assessed on the quality of their leadership, e.g., how they have advanced the academic mission of their portfolio, displayed vision, implemented plans and strategies, advanced a culture of high quality research and scholarship, teaching and service, and created meaningful and relevant academic programs. - 4.1.5 Article 29.2.5 of the Collective Agreement states that criteria for assessing academic staff members in positions outside the professorial, instructor, librarian, curator, archivist and counsellor streams shall be based on the duties assigned at the time of hiring, and as mutually amended by the academic staff member and supervisor over time, or as agreed to by the Provost and Faculty Association.
+Academic staff members who serve their academic units, faculty or the University in administrative roles, including as Department Heads, Associate Deans, Program or Institute Directors, or other equivalent roles shall also be assessed on the quality of their leadership, e.g., how they have advanced the academic mission of their portfolio, displayed vision, implemented plans and strategies, advanced a culture of high quality research and scholarship, teaching and service, and created meaningful and relevant academic programs.

-- 4.1.6 Article 29.2.6 of the Collective Agreement states that as an academic staff member progresses through a rank, the normal expectation of performance rises. - 4.1.7 Article 29.3.9.2 of the Collective Agreement also states that the awarding of increments of any amount may not be indicative of success in applications for Renewal, Tenure and Promotion. - 4.1.8 Heads or equivalents are uniquely qualified to assess the impact of the academic staff member's contributions in the particular community, discipline, or field, and are charged with the responsibility of preparing written performance assessments which are critical for Faculty Merit Committees (FMC).
+- 4.1.5 Article 29.2.5 of the Collective Agreement states that criteria for assessing academic staff members in positions outside the professorial, instructor, librarian, curator, archivist and counsellor streams shall be based on the duties assigned at the time of hiring, and as mutually amended by the academic staff member and supervisor over time, or as agreed to by the Provost and Faculty Association. - 4.1.6 Article 29.2.6 of the Collective Agreement states that as an academic staff member progresses through a rank, the normal expectation of performance rises. - 4.1.7 Article 29.3.9.2 of the Collective Agreement also states that the awarding of increments of any amount may not be indicative of success in applications for Renewal, Tenure and Promotion. - 4.1.8 Heads or equivalents are uniquely qualified to assess the impact of the academic staff member's contributions in the particular community, discipline, or field, and are charged with the responsibility of preparing written performance assessments which are critical for Faculty Merit Committees (FMC).
 Written assessments should include comments on the quantitative and qualitative contributions an academic staff member has made during the reporting period.
-Evaluative comments should be included, in a concise format, wherever possible and appropriate, and summarize contributions in research and scholarship, creative and/or professional activities, teaching activities, and service activities, according to assigned duties. - 4.1.9 In assessing performance and assigning merit, the Head or equivalent shall consider the possible inequities in workload and assigned duties affecting members of under-represented groups as outlined in Part B.1.4.8. - 4.1.10 Outside Professional Activity for remuneration shall not normally be counted as service for the purposes of Merit Assessment.
+Evaluative comments should be included, in a concise format, wherever possible and appropriate, and summarize contributions in research and scholarship, creative and/or professional activities, teaching activities, and service activities, according to assigned duties. - 4.1.9 In assessing performance and assigning merit, the Head or equivalent shall consider the possible inequities in workload and assigned duties affecting members of under-represented groups as outlined in Part B.1.4.8. - 4.1.10 The Head or equivalent shall also take into consideration when assessing performance and assigning merit, instances where research and scholarship and/or teaching and/or service activities of academic staff members has been substantially impacted by a Force Majeure as described in Part B.1.1.5. - 4.1.110 Outside Professional Activity for remuneration shall not normally be counted as service for the purposes of Merit Assessment.